AbdulhakeemAdekunle/Users_and_Groups_in_Linux/Managing users and groups in Linux.md

 ### Step 1: Create a user

 To create a user, we use the `useradd username` command.
-`useradd abdulhakeem`
-This will create a new user called abdulhakeem
+`useradd abdulhakeem`: This will create a new user called abdulhakeem
 ![create a user](./images/create%20user.png)

 We can confirm the entry in the `/etc/passwd` file